FirelyTeam/firely-docs-firely-server/configuration/appsettings.rst

     "AdditionalResources": [ "Organization", "Location", "Substance", "Medication", "Device" ] // included referenced resources, additional to the Patient compartment resources
   },

-The patient everything operation returns all resources linked to a patient that are listed in the Compartment Patient.
+The Patient $everything operation returns all resources linked to a patient that are listed in the Compartment Patient.
 This section allows you to define additional resources that will be included in the resulting searchset bundle.

-Note: Device was added as an additional resource as it includes a reference to a patient but is not listed in the patient's compartment yet.
-As soon as the specification is updated, it will be removed from the appsetttings.
+See :ref:`feature_patienteverything`.

+.. _fhir_capabilities:

 FHIR Capabilities
 -----------------